curl/curl/docs/HELP-US.md

 rough.
 Some are well thought out.
 Some probably aren't really suitable anymore.

-Before you invest a lot of time on a TODO item, do bring it up for discusson on the mailing list.
+Before you invest a lot of time on a TODO item, do bring it up for discussion on the mailing list.
 For discussion on applicability but also for ideas and brainstorming on specific ways to do the implementation etc.